 Community HealthChoices (CHC) is Pennsylvania's mandatory managed care program for individuals who are dually eligible for both Medicaid and Medicare, and older adults and individuals with physical and psychiatric disabilities that reside in Nursing Care Facilities.
-For CABHC, CHC has expanded behavioral health services to adults who are eligible for the program and reside in a nursing home, and individuals who are living in the community that are part of the community waiver.
-Most all of the dual eligible Members who live in the community are already under the HC BH program.
+For CABHC, CHC has expanded behavioral health services to adults who are eligible for the program and reside in a nursing home.

 There has been a need identified in nursing homes to develop a behavioral consultation service that will target Members who have a diagnosis of dementia with behavioral disruption.
 CABHC continues to work with PerformCare to solicit proposals from qualified providers who are able to target a small number of nursing homes for behavioral consultation.
-PerformCare is reaching out to nursing homes that have Members residing in their programs to determine their interest to participate in this project.
+PerformCare has recently identified a Nursing Home that has interest to participate in this project.
+This project will continue to be developed in 2025.